imajus/filo-data-broker/cli/README.md

 1. `sample/youtube.csv` - YouTube Video Analytics:

-   This dataset provides a rich collection of metadata from 2,000+ YouTube videos, offering a unique opportunity to explore how content performs on the world’s largest video-sharing platform.
+   This dataset provides a rich collection of metadata from 2,000+ YouTube videos, offering a unique opportunity to explore how content performs on the world's largest video-sharing platform.
 With detailed information on video titles, views, likes, tags, durations, publishing dates, and more, this dataset allows you to dive deep into the world of digital content trends.

 ## Dependencies